codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/secrets-store.md

 %}

 If you have already specified the resource field during secret definition the just enter on the text field the name of the secret directly, i.e. `my-secret-key`.
-If you didn't include a resource name during secret creation then enter the full name in the file like `my-secret-resource@my-secret-key`.
+If you didn't include a resource name during secret creation then enter the full name in the field like `my-secret-resource@my-secret-key`.

 ## What to Read Next